On singular moduli that are S-units: PROOF OF THEOREM

-Throughout this section, for a given finite set of rational primes $S$, a singular modulus which is an $S$-unit will be called a singular $S$-unit. \begin{proof}[Proof of Theorem \ref{main theorem}] Fix a set $S$ as in the statement of the theorem.
+Throughout this section, for a given set of rational primes $S$, a singular modulus which is an $S$-unit will be called a singular $S$-unit. \begin{proof}[Proof of Theorem \ref{main theorem}] Let $S$ be the set of rational primes congruent to $1$ mod $3$.
 First we show that every singular $S$-unit corresponding to a quadratic field $K\neq \Q(\sqrt{-3})$ is in fact a unit.
-This follows almost immediately from Theorem $\ref{Cox}$.
+This follows almost immediately from Corollary $\ref{Cox}$.

-Let $j$ be a singular modulus corresponding to a field $K\neq \Q(\sqrt{-3})$, let $L=\Q(j)$ and consider a prime $\Pgotic$ of $L$ lying over a rational prime $p$ congruent to $1$ modulo $3$.
-Notice that $j'=0$ is the unique singular modulus corresponding to the maximal order of the quadratic field $\Q(\sqrt{-3})$ and that $p$ splits completely in the latter.
-Then by Theorem \ref{Cox} it follows that the prime $\Pgotic$ cannot divide $j$ otherwise we would have $j \equiv j' \mod \Pgotic$, which contradicts the fact that $p$ splits completely in $\Q(\sqrt{-3})$.
-In particular every singular $S$-unit relative to an imaginary quadratic field of discriminant less than $-3$ is in fact a unit.
+Let $j$ be a singular modulus corresponding to a field $K\neq \Q(\sqrt{-3})$, let $L=\Q(j)$ and consider a prime $\Pgotic$ of $L$ lying over a rational prime $p$ congruent to $1$ mod $3$.
+Notice that $j_0=0$ is the unique singular modulus corresponding to the maximal order of the quadratic field $\Q(\sqrt{-3})$ and that $p$ splits in the latter.
+Then by Corollary \ref{Cox} it follows that the prime $\Pgotic$ cannot divide $j$.
+Otherwise we would have $j \equiv j_0 \mod \Pgotic$, which contradicts the fact that $p$ splits in $\Q(\sqrt{-3})$.
+In particular every singular $S$-unit associated with an imaginary quadratic field of discriminant less than $-3$ is in fact a unit.

 We are left to study all the singular $S$-units relative to the field $\Q(\sqrt{-3})$.
-For these we are going to prove the following \begin{claim} Let $j$ be a singular modulus relative to an order $\Ocal_j$ in $\Q(\sqrt{-3})$.
+For these we are going to prove the following \begin{claim} Let $j$ be a singular modulus associated with an order $\Ocal_j$ contained in $\Q(\sqrt{-3})$.
 Then the primes $2,3$ and $5$ divide $N_{\Q(j)/\Q}(j)$, where $N_{\Q(j)/\Q}(\cdot)$ denotes the usual norm function on number fields. \end{claim} It is clear that Theorem \ref{main theorem} follows immediately from the claim.
 Indeed a prime $p$ divides $N_{\Q(j)/\Q}(j)$ if and only if there exists a prime $\Pgotic$ in $\Q(j)$ lying over $p$ such that $\Pgotic$ divides $j$.